+The iSeries(TM) server is designed to support the culture and languages of many countries around the world.
 As companies integrate e-commerce on a global scale into their fundamental business processes, their prospective customers, established customers, and active partners can take advantage of increased revenue and decreased expenses through software globalization.
-They also can improve customer communications and increase savings.

 Globalized software gives you the following advantages:

-- · Increased customer satisfaction that can increase sales - · Enhanced customer support communications - Enhanced global information dissemination - · A better return on Information Technology (IT) investments
+- · Increased customer satisfaction that can increase sales - · Enhanced customer support communications - · Enhanced global information dissemination - · A better return on Information Technology (IT) investments